-Ketanji Onyika Brown Jackson is an American lawyer and jurist serving as an associate justice of the Supreme Court of the United States.
-Nominated by President Joe Biden on February 25, 2022, and confirmed by the U.S. Senate, she was sworn into office in 2022.
-Jackson is the first Black woman and the first former federal public defender to hold a position on the Supreme Court.
+Ketanji Onyika Brown Jackson is an American lawyer and jurist currently serving as an associate justice of the Supreme Court of the United States.
+Nominated by President Joe Biden, she was confirmed by the U.S. Senate and sworn in 2022.
+Jackson's appointment marks several historical milestones: she is the first Black woman, the first former federal public defender, and the sixth woman to hold a position on the Supreme Court.

-On September 14, 1970, Ketanji Onyika Brown Jackson was born.
-She is an American lawyer and jurist who is an associate justice of the Supreme Court of the United States.
+On September 14, 1970, Ketanji Onyika Brown Jackson (née Brown) was born.
+She is an American lawyer and jurist, and currently serves as an associate justice of the Supreme Court of the United States.

-In 1988, Ketanji Brown Jackson graduated from Miami Palmetto Senior High School as senior class president, expressing her ambition to pursue law and eventually become a judge.
+In 1988, Ketanji Brown Jackson graduated from Miami Palmetto Senior High School as senior class president, with aspirations to pursue law and obtain a judicial appointment.

-In 1989, while Ketanji Brown Jackson was an undergraduate at Harvard, her uncle Thomas Brown Jr. was sentenced to life in prison for a nonviolent cocaine conviction.
+In 1989, while Jackson was an undergraduate at Harvard, her uncle Thomas Brown Jr. was sentenced to life in prison for a nonviolent cocaine conviction.

 In 1992, Ketanji Brown Jackson graduated from Harvard University with a Bachelor of Arts, magna cum laude.
 Her senior thesis was titled "The Hand of Oppression: Plea Bargaining Processes and the Coercion of Criminal Defendants".